No longer happy in your present job? Consider joining the government.

 Promotion is not as quick as you’d expect from a corporate job.
 An opportunity to move to a higher-level position comes only when senior-level employees resign or retire.
 And that would take time because of their security of tenure.

 Job order workers have it worse.
 Plantilla positions in the government are very limited.
 Unlike in private companies where probationary employees are regularized after six months, non-regular employees have to wait several years to get a plantilla position and qualify for government benefits.

 3. The negative perception of government work culture

 Even if you’re the hardest-working and most dedicated employee around, people will unfairly judge you as lazy, incompetent, or corrupt just because you work in the government.

 Incompetence and corruption—as well as office politics, bullying, bribery, and favoritism—happen not just in the government but also in the private sector.
 These could lead to low employee morale and demotivation.

-On the flip side, there are honest, principled, and ethical government employees who are committed to providing excellent public service.
+On the flip side, honest, principled, and ethical government employees are committed to providing excellent public service.

 Still, the stigma about civil servants persists.
 If you can’t shake that off, then there’s no reason to pursue a job you won’t be proud of.